gavinscottvance/Skills-Portfolio/R/Data_Cleaning/README.md

 These procedures are helpful for identifying problematic cases in a data file, such as outliers and inconsistent responders.

-The data used in these examples were collected via Prolific using funds provided by my academic advisor at Oakland.
+The data used in these examples were collected via Prolific using funds provided by my academic advisor at Oakland University.
 Because we have not yet published with these data, they will not be made publicly available at this time.